+In our audit we have focused on the risk that the valuation of deferred tax assets is overstated and could consequently be subject to impairment requirements.
 In our audit, we have evaluated the calculation model applied by management.

 We have reconciled and critically tested essential variables against budget and strategic plan for the Company.
 We have analyzed the accuracy on how previous years assumptions have been met and assessed any adjustments to assumptions compared to previous year, as a result from changes in the business and external factors.